kaorahi/lizgoban/README.md

 Never set `reportAnalysisWinratesAs` and `ponderingEnabled` in your *.cfg.

+For the human-style features from [KataGo v1.15.0](https://github.com/lightvector/KataGo/releases/tag/v1.15.0), review the sample config.json in the [Windows package](https://github.com/kaorahi/lizgoban/releases).

 #### To configure LizGoban:

 Here is a longer example of config.json for Leela Zero 0.17 and KataGo 1.4.4 or later.